doctrine/phpcr-odm-documentation/en/reference/query-builder-2.rst

 Node types (not to be confused with PHPCR node types) are used to validate the query builder trees structure.
 Each factory node declares how many children of each type it is allowed, this is the node child cardinality map.
-The :doc:`query-builder-reference` document lists the cardinalities of all the factory nodes.
+The :doc:`Query Builder Reference <query-builder-reference>` document lists the cardinalities of all the factory nodes.

 Exceeding or not achieving the minimum or maximum child cardinality for a